 Indianapolis Child Injury Lawyer

-Contact our Indianapolis child injury lawyer today.
+Contact our Indianapolis child injury lawyers at Sevenish Law Firm today.
 Our consultations are free and confidential.
 Our child injury attorneys will aggressively pursue the compensation your child deserves, and we will act with honesty, fairness, and integrity when seeking a result that is in your child’s best interests.
 In addition, depending upon the amount of the child’s settlement, the claim must be taken before a judge to approve the settlement, which requires the assistance of an attorney in most cases.